Translational Cancer Biology

 The goal of the Cancer Biology Training Program (CBTP) is to provide an interdisciplinary training environment for predoctoral students who wish to pursue a career in cancer research.

-Ongoing NIH-, ACS- and DOD-funded research programs are focused in breast cancer, hematopoiesis, microbiology and immunology, experimental and developmental therapeutics, cancer prevention and control, and tumor microenvironment and metastasis.
+Ongoing NIH-, ACS- and DOD-funded research programs are focused in hematopoiesis and hematologic malignancies, experimental and developmental therapeutics, cancer prevention and control, and tumor microenvironment and metastasis.

-Support for training predoctoral students is provided by the IU Simon Cancer Center.
+Support for training pre-doctoral students is provided by the IU Simon Comprehensive Cancer Center and the DeVault Gift Estate.
 These CBTP stipends are available on a competitive basis for trainees conducting their research in the laboratory of a CBTP preceptor.
+Candidates must be US citizens or permanent residents.
+Indiana University is an Affirmative Action/Equal Opportunity Employer.
+Minority applicants are encouraged to apply.

 For additional information about the Cancer Biology Training Program, please see the menu of options to the left.
 If questions remain, please contact Dr. Hari Nakshatri at email@example.com or (317) 278-2238.